ric03uec/infra/devbox/Readme.md

 - [  ] install slack, xoom, openoffice

 **Misc**

 - [  ] show warning if no keys have been added
 - [  ] output everything in a file with timestamp for audit

-### Building
-- bundle everything up in a Makefile.
-It should be possible to run just the system config, basic packages, addons scripts.
-    - I'd want to install some packages for testing later which should not really affect the base system configuration